Olive Baboon tours in Africa – Primate safari to Uganda

 Baboons take 60 months of gestation.

-Like chimpanzees and Gorillas, baboon are intelligent and are capable of using tools like stick, stones among others during their daily activities.
+Like chimpanzees and Gorillas, baboons are intelligent and are capable of using tools like sticks, stones among others during their daily activities.
 Baboons use sticks to scoop termites, nuts, cassava, and sweet potatoes among others.

 Characteristics of Baboons

 The olive baboon is found in several parts of Uganda like Busitema, along Bujiri – Tororo – Busia road, Ishasha sector connecting Bwindi impenetrable National Park and Queen Elizabeth national park.
 Baboons can as well be found in other parts of the country not mentioned here.